sarahlotspeich/filling-in-blanks/README.md

 [1] 0.1970006
 ```

 If we had multiple variables with missing data, we would want to consider something more sophisticated.
 For example, there are a number of neat `R` packages (like `naniar::gg_miss_upset()`) to help visualize **missingness patterns** across variables.
-We can use one here to see how often subjects were missing across the MCAR, MAR, and MNAR versions of `rating`.

 # Models